anva76/Udacity-fsnd-project-05/backend/readme.md

 `POST '/orders`

 - Sends a request to submit a new order containing items from the current user's cart.
 This operation is only allowed to end users (consumers).
-- Request Arguments: destination address fields passed in the body of a JSON request as shown below.
+- Request Arguments: delivery address fields are passed in the body of a JSON request as shown below.
 The user id is derived from the authorization token at the server side.

 ```json
 {